 Hebrews 9:27 And inasmuch as it is appointed unto men once to die, and after this cometh judgment;

-But our soul is first spiritually dead from birth until we are born from above:
+But as souls we were first spiritually dead before we were born from above:

 James 5:19-20 My brethren, if any among you err from the truth, and one convert him; (20) let him know, that he who converteth a sinner from the error of his way shall save a soul from death, and shall cover a multitude of sins.